North Korea: US officials seized diplomatic package at JFK

 “The reported aggression was initiated by the North Koreans,” Lapan said.
 “The individuals were released without further incident but subsequently refused to board their departing flight without the items that had been seized.”

 It wasn’t immediately clear why the items were taken.
-The U.S. Department of State said it was looking into the situation but offered no immediate comment.
+The State Department in a statement confirmed the assertions by DHS that the package had no diplomatic protection and that the travelers weren’t accredited North Korean diplomats at the U.N., but offered no other details.

 The incident comes days after 22-year-old American college student Otto Warmbier was returned to his home state of Ohio in a coma with severe brain damage after being imprisoned in North Korea for 17 months.